 In what could be a monumental move for transgender people, the World Health Organization (WHO) announced Monday that they no longer classify gender incongruence (also known as gender dysphoria) as a mental illness.

 The WHO announced the change along the newest version of the International Classification of Disease (ICD-11), an international guideline for diagnosing diseases and other health conditions.
 In the ICD-11, gender incongruence has been moved from the "mental health" chapter to a newly created "sexual health" chapter.
 "We had better understanding that this wasn't actually a mental health condition.
 And that that was causing stigma," Lale Say, MD, coordinator at the Department of Reproductive Health and Research of the WHO, said of the change.
 Keeping gender dysphoria in the ICD-11, which still classifies it as a health condition, means that trans people who have gender dysphoria can access healthcare needed to feel more comfortable in their bodies.
-That can mean anything from taking hormones like estrogen and testosterone to having surgery to remove or augment breasts or reconstruct genitals.
+That can mean anything from taking hormones like oestrogen and testosterone to having surgery to remove or augment breasts or reconstruct genitals.

 Although the change might seem small to many, it's huge for transgender people (especially those who've yet to begin their medical transitions).
 "People have been working for so many years to depathologise transgender identities across the gender spectrum," says Ady Ben-Israel, PhD, a licensed clinical psychologist who specialises in sexuality and gender.
 "Normalising gender diversity is essential to ending discrimination against our communities."